draftpilot/draftpilot/README.md

 Without any commands, it will run in interactive mode, but you can see all commands with `--help`.

+After initialization, the following files will be generated in the `.draftpilot` folder:

+- fileinfo.txt - codebase manifest.
+This should be checked in to git
+- learning.json - a learned log of interactions.
+This can be checked into git to share learnings across all contributors, or ignored to be kept personal
+- docs.sqlite - an index of all functions in the codebase.
+This can be ignored by git, as it is derived from the code
+- history.json - a history of invocations.
+This can be ignored by git

 ## How it works

 ### Initialization